tomomano/learn-aws-by-coding-source-code/handson/mnist/README.md

-# Creating a EC2 instance
+# Running ML code with GPU and Jupyter

 ## Installation